 That's the first time I became afraid of that woman.

-I was so much so sick of the Sanders campaign lying about sickness.
+I had some sense of the Sanders family lying about me.

-Alright, so who is the real Hillary Clinton hour two, right down our toll-free telephone number.
+Hour two, write down our toll-free telephone number.

 You want to be a part of this extravaganza.

-Now we've been following the story of this nine-page bombshell of the National Inquirer.
+Now, we've been following the story of this nine-page bombshell in the National Enquirer.

-You know, the same people that got the John Edwards story right, the same people they got the Jesse Jackson story right, the same people that got monkey business, Gary Hart right, the same people that got O.J.
+You know, the same people that got the John Edwards story right, the same people that got the Jesse Jackson story right, the same people that got monkey business, Gary Hartwright, the same people that got O.J.
 Simpson right.

 It's a tabloid with a pretty damn good track record.